What To Do When Your Bad Days Outweigh The Good

 Finding the Confidence to Ask for Help

-As I stated before, recognition of depression is the hardest par, then telling someone.
-Once I felt okay to reach out to my family, it felt like a huge wight lifted.
+As I stated before, recognition of depression is the hardest part, then telling someone.
+Once I felt okay to reach out to my family, it felt like a huge weight lifted.
 It's never easy at first.
 But if you're reaching out to ask for help sounds pretty amazing to me.
 Your friends, spouse, or relatives want to be there to support you.
 Let them!

 Make a Self-Care Routine

-A self-care routine list could have anything like taking a shower, getting dressed, putting on make up, or taking a walk outside.
-Nature and sunshine usually helps me.
+A self-care routine list could have anything like taking a shower, getting dressed, putting on makeup, or taking a walk outside.
+Nature and the sunshine usually help me.
 It's easy to do the slouchy sweats and never leave the house when you don't actually have to.
 But doing those things can really help you have a better day.
 So find the things that help you get going and feel better; put them on the list.

 Above all, I still have my bad days and days I'm not wasting away.
 Your mental health takes daily work.
 Try looking forward to the future, which may seem impossible, but remember, baby steps will get you there.
 Good luck with your journey, you have many people rooting for you.
 I hope this helps!